 CAUTION: (FIRE HAZARD) CARPETING AND OTHER COMBUSTIBLE MATERIAL MUST NOT COVER THE FLOOR PROTECTOR.
-THESE MATERIALS MUST REMAIN OUTSIDE OF COMBUSTIBLE CLEARANCES, SEE FIG. 6-8.
+THESE MATERIALS MUST REMAIN OUTSIDE OF COMBUSTIBLE CLEARANCES, SEE FIG. 7 - 9.

-- The stove must have its own flue.
-DO NOT CON-NECT TO ANY AIR DISTRIBUTION DUCT OR SYSTEM. - After observing the clearances to combustible materials (figure 6-8), locate your floor protector accordingly and carefully place the stove in your selected location.
-Install connector pipe, elbows, and thimble as required, utilizing either a recently cleaned and inspected 6" masonry chimney or a 6" i.d.
-UL 103 HT listed manufactured chimney.
-Maximum 64 square inches.. - 4.
-Use round 6" dia., minimum 24 MSG black or 26 MSG blue steel stove pipe to connect the stove to the chimney.
+- 2. The room in which the stove is installed must have a minimum floor to ceiling height of 8 ft.
+(2.5 m). - The stove must have its own flue.
+Do not connect this unit to a chimney flue serving other appliances.
+DO NOT CONNECT TO ANY AIR DISTRIBUTION DUCT OR SYSTEM. - 4.
+After observing the clearances to combustible materials (figures 7-9), locate your floor protector accordingly (figure 7) and carefully place the stove in your selected location.
+Install connector pipe, elbows, and thimble as required, utilizing either a recently cleaned and inspected 6"/152mm lined masonry chimney or a 6"/152mm i.d.
+UL 103 HT/ULC-S629 listed manufactured chimney.

+- 5. Use round 6"/152mm dia., minimum 24 MSG black or 26 MSG blue steel stove pipe to connect the stove to the chimney.
 Do not use galvanized stove pipe.
 Secure connector pipe to the flue collar with three (3) sheet metal screws.
-Use three screws in each stove pipe and/or elbow joint to firmly hold the pipe
+Use three screws in each stove pipe and/or elbow joint to firmly hold the pipe sections together.
+DO NOT connect this stove to any air distribution or duct system. - Recheck clearances from the stove, connector stove pipe, and corner clearances using the illustrations in figures 7-9 and your local building codes or fire protection ordinances.